-We looked into Paul and Joe's complaint when the lender Paul applied for a loan with, persistently contacted Joe as the guarantor when Paul couldn't make the repayments.
+We looked into Paul and Joe's complaint after Paul’s lender persistently contacted Joe as the guarantor when Paul couldn’t make the repayments.

 Paul applied for a loan with Joe as his guarantor.
 The loan was for £1,500 repayable in instalments of £150.
 The interest rate was 49.9%.
 Paul’s first loan payment failed.
 The lender contacted Joe the next day and asked him to cover the repayments Paul wasn’t making.